debenol1/HAPI-Drichem-Server/hl7.drichem.server/README.md

 * Fujitsu drichem host (FDH) with Ethernet connection to the HAPI drichem service HDS
 * HAPI drichem service (HDS) with Ethernet connection to the Elexis DB

-> **_NOTE:_**  The note content.

 ## Build
-To build the HAPI drichem service (HDS) binaries change to the source directory where the pom.xml resides and enter the following commans:
+Before building the package, customize the **/src/main/resources/log4j.properties (log4j.appender.R.File)** file: enter the path to the **LOG_DIRECTORY**.
+Change to the source directory where the pom.xml resides and enter the following command:

 	mvn install